thenativeweb/wolkenkit-depot/README.md

 # wolkenkit-depot

-wolkenkit-depot is a blob server.
+wolkenkit-depot is a service for storing large files.

 ## Installation